bmancuso3/note-taker/README.md

 # NOTE TAKER

 ## Description
 An app for a busy dev.
-Enter and save notes, comprised of a title and text body, to a list with save/delete functionality.
+Enter and save notes, comprised of a title and text body, to a list with save/delete functionality via Express.
+UT Austin Coding Bootcamp Challenge 11.

 ## Table of Contents
 * [User Story](#user-story)